 Social selling is a new term to many sales reps.

-But, for those that do use it, it’s fast becoming a popular way to prospect!
+For those that do use it, it’s fast becoming a popular way to prospect!

-The good news is that GDPR doesn’t prevent you from finding and connecting with potential customers on social media.
+The good news is that GDPR doesn’t prevent you from finding and connecting with potential customers on social media networks.
 Whether you connect with customers online and ask for recommendations or if you decide to reach out to new prospects directly, you can continue to use social media as part of your overall sales strategy.

 Once these contacts have accepted your connection request, you can reach out and message them with the aim to gain consent to nurture and sell to them.